 Malaysia's forex trading community is one of the most active in Southeast Asia.
 Bank Negara Malaysia (BNM) regulates foreign exchange transactions, and Malaysian traders have access to a wide range of international brokers.
 The availability of Islamic (swap-free) accounts makes forex trading accessible to Malaysia's Muslim-majority population, while the country's well-developed financial infrastructure supports seamless MYR deposits and withdrawals.
+For a detailed breakdown of fees and features, see our XM broker review for Indian traders.

 BNM Regulation and Legal Framework